3dbeb41841bfbfcc24d55143816cf7f1/html-dom/readme.md

 ### What is the DOM?

-- A browser receives a page as HTML and creates a model and stores it in memory creating a _D_ocument _O_bject _M_odel (a.k.a. the DOM tree).
+- A browser receives a page as HTML and creates a model and stores it in memory creating a Document Object Model (a.k.a. the DOM tree).

 ![DOM Tree](images/dom_tree.gif)